Piano Concerto (Busoni): Problems of performance

+Marc-André Hamelin offered the following perspective on the work:

+I find that a lot of people are sort of disoriented when they first hear it because they expect the traditional piano concerto, which it is not. [...]
+If you are expecting something much more symphonic, then you have a better chance of appreciating it for the first time.

 Busoni and Aladdin

 Adam Oehlenschläger's verse drama Aladdin, or the Magic Lamp was first published in Danish in 1805.

 The play has a number of parallels with the works and ideas of Goethe, such as the Faust-figure of the wicked magician Noureddin who takes advantage of Aladdin's youth and inexperience to get hold of the wonderful lamp; Goethe was also much preoccupied with Plato's philosophy, including his theory of Forms and the allegory of the Cave.

 During his travels in Germany in 1805–6, Oehlenschläger spent several months in Weimar in the company of Goethe and his closest circle of friends.
 He used the opportunity of his daily visits to read out Aladdin to Goethe, freely translating from the Danish.
 At the time, Goethe was in the process of completing the final version of Faust, Part 1.

 Subsequently, Oehlenschläger prepared a German edition of Aladdin, translating and revising the work himself and adding an explanatory introduction for his intended German readers.
 This edition was published in 1808 in Amsterdam.
 The new version included a special dedicatory poem To Goethe and was split into two parts, intended to be given on two successive evenings.
 More especially, this version had a new finale differing considerably from the original Danish edition by having various magical scenic transformations.

 As Oehlenschläger stated in his introduction to the 1808 version of Aladdin, he was not a native speaker of German; he admitted to incorporating various Danish modes of expression (Danismen) into his translation.
 His "unidiomatic and erroneous" use of German had hindered the play's success.
 In preparing a later German edition (1820 at the latest), he made a large number of changes and minor improvements, also correcting his imperfect German: but he dropped the magical 1808 ending, reverting to the original Danish 1805 finale.
 The first complete English translation, by Theodore Martin, published in 1863, is also based on a later edition, thus the first editions in German are the only ones to incorporate the words which Busoni uses.

 Busoni was quite taken with this early German version of Aladdin and planned to adapt it as a one-evening work.
 In a letter to his wife, dated London, February 10, 1902, Busoni wrote: